Kuşadası: The Turkish era

 Long afterwards, in 1834, the castle and garrison on the island were rebuilt and expanded, becoming the focus of the town.
 This was to such an extent that people began to refer to the whole town as Kuşadası (bird island).
 However, in the 19th century, trade began to decline in favor of other nearby cities with the opening of the İzmir-Selçuk-Aydın railway, which bypassed Kuşadası.
 From 1867 until 1922, Kuşadası was part of Aidin Vilayet.

-During the Turkish War of Independence, Kuşadası was occupied from 1919-1922, first by Italian troops between 14 May 1919 and 24 May 1922, and then by Greek troops.
+During the Turkish War of Independence, Kuşadası was occupied from 1919 to 1922, first by Italian troops between 14 May 1919 and 24 May 1922, and then by Greek troops.
 The Turkish forces led by Mustafa Kemal Atatürk eventually gained control of the city on September 7, 1922.

 After the establishment of the Turkish Republic, the Greek population was exchanged for Turks as part of the population exchange between Greece and Turkey in 1923.
 The Greeks founded new settlements such as Nea Efesos in Greece.
 Kusadasi remained a district in İzmir Province until its transfer to Aydın Province in 1957.

 Geography

 The city is situated along a gulf of the same name in the Aegean.
 The island of Güvercinada (in English: Pigeon Island) is connected to mainland Kuşadası by a causeway, and is situated adjacent to the large hill of Kese Dağı near the center of town.

 It is located 95 km south of İzmir, the area's metropolitan centre, and approximately 60-70 km in driving distance from the provincial seat of Aydın, depending on the route taken.
 Its neighbours are Selçuk to the north, Germencik to the north-east, and Söke to the east and south.
+The Greek island of Samos lies about 16 km offshore.